The Coat of Arms was granted by Royal Warrant of H.M. King Charles I of England, 1 January 1637.

 Confirmation of the Shield is granted with the Coat of Arms, 1637, and the current Coat of Arms Act.

 Occasionally used in lieu of the complete Coat of Arms.
 Written permission of the Registrar (the Minister of Municipal Affairs) is required to publish, reproduce, or broadcast the image of the Shield.
-Permission can be pursued via the Deputy Minister of Municipal Affairs.
+Permission can be pursued via the Deputy Minister of Municipal Affairs and Environment.

 The principal symbol of the authority of the Parliament of Newfoundland and Labrador in Legislative Assembly Convened.